harshlal028/webauthn/Explainer:-WebAuthn-Large-Blob-Extension.md

 ### Background

 Relying parties are websites, and therefore have access to servers that can store arbitrary amounts of data about a user.
-However, there are specific cases where a relying party might want to store some data associated to a user's account that can be used in an offline authentication context, such as a certificate.
+However, there are specific cases where a relying party might want to store some data associated to a user's account that can be used in an offline authentication context.
+An example is to fetch an x.509 certificate along with a WebAuthn assertion.
+The certificate can be used to authenticate the user to some upstream server system, e.g. via certificate-based SSH authentication.

 The large blob extension allows relying parties to store and retrieve such data during an [assertion ceremony](https://w3c.github.io/webauthn/#sctn-getAssertion).

 ### API